SimonMoynihan33/Level-Lounge/TESTING.md

 This cleared the file from my repo and its history and stopped Git from tracking it in future commits.

 ### Bug 05
-- Issue: Error when `python3 loaddata posts` command was run.
+- **Issue**: Error when `python3 loaddata posts` command was run.
-- Cause: My `created_at` field was called `created_on`, causing an error as the fields didn't match.
+- **Cause**: My `created_at` field was called `created_on`, causing an error as the fields didn't match.
-- Fix: Change field in creds.json file to `created_at`
+- **Fix**: Change field in creds.json file to `created_at`

 ### Bug 06
-- Issue: Custom CSS file not applying to html page.
+- **Issue**: Custom CSS file not applying to html page.
-- Cause: MIME type error.
+- **Cause**: MIME type error.
-- Fix: To fix this I changed around the static path in settings.py to no avail, checked everything twice and all code was as it should be.
+- **Fix**: To fix this I changed around the static path in settings.py to no avail, checked everything twice and all code was as it should be.
 I moved the static file into the my_project directory, and then moved it back into the top level of the directory which fixed the issue!.

 ### Bug 07
-- Issue: Comment form showing three times staxcked on top of eachother.
+- **Issue**: Comment form showing three times staxcked on top of eachother.
-- Cause:
+- **Cause**:

 ### Bug 08
-- Issue: Could not get comment content to show.
+- **Issue**: Could not get comment content to show.
-- Cause: Was referencing the content as 'body' when it is content in my model.
+- **Cause**: Was referencing the content as 'body' when it is content in my model.
-- Fix: Change 'body' tags to content throughout post_detail.html and py files.
+- **Fix**: Change 'body' tags to content throughout post_detail.html and py files.

 ### Bug 09

 A large bug I encountered was obtaining nested comments.
 The Code Institute walkthrough views and template did not support this feature, but I felt it was an essential aspect of a discussion based forum website.
 Most of the time, when I added a view or updated my post_detail template, I ecountered server errors or replies would not show at all.

 ### Bug 10
-- Issue: `RecursionError` when attempting to comment.
+- **Issue**: `RecursionError` when attempting to comment.
-- Cause: I created an infinite loop as I did not handle checks if there is no replies properly.
+- **Cause**: I created an infinite loop as I did not handle checks if there is no replies properly.
-- Fix: Wrap the `{% include %}` tag in a conditional to check if there are replies.
+- **Fix**: Wrap the `{% include %}` tag in a conditional to check if there are replies.

 ### Bug 11
-- Issue: `RecursionError` when attempting to reply to a comment.
+- **Issue**: `RecursionError` when attempting to reply to a comment.
-- Cause: This was because I was not terminating the logic properly when displaying the replies, causing replies to display infinitely.
+- **Cause**: This was because I was not terminating the logic properly when displaying the replies, causing replies to display infinitely.
-- Fix: Add for loop to comments.html to iterate through replies and end when there are no more replies, and call `exists()` method to make sure comment replies exist.
+- **Fix**: Add for loop to comments.html to iterate through replies and end when there are no more replies, and call `exists()` method to make sure comment replies exist.

 ### Bug 12
-- Issue: Too many replies can affect mobile view and does not look good.
+- **Issue**: Too many replies can affect mobile view and does not look good.
 Applying hidden class using django templating language did seem to work in comments.html.
 - Attempted fixes: My first attempt was to use django templating language to apply a css class to comments if there was more than three, but the syntax would not work due to the first `>` tag stopping the rest of the code from running in this example:
 ```
 {% for reply in comment.replies.all %}